haberdashPI/vscode-master-key/README.md

 To simply customize an existing preset, you can append additional bindings by activating user bindings: create a new toml file and enter the bindings you want to append.
 Then call `Master Key: Activate User Keybindings` on the toml file you just created.
 You can import existing user bindings, from `keyindings.json`, by calling `Master Key: Import User Keybindings`.

-Alternatively you can define your own preset and import bindings from those you've already created in VSCode.
-Create a preset copy by calling `Master Key: Edit Preset Copy` and then call `Master Key: Import Default/User Keybindings` to add any existing bindings you have to your preset copy.
-Edit the bindings as desired and update your settings to use them by calling `Master Key: Activate Keybindings` at any time.

 > [!NOTE]
-> Normal VSCode User keybindings always take precedence over master keybindings.
+> Normal VSCode user keybindings always take precedence over master keybindings.
 (It would be rude to have Master Key automatically insert bindings with higher priority than user specified customizations).
 Make sure you delete any user keybindings from your `keybindings.json` file after importing them into your master keybindings `.toml` file.

+Alternatively you can define your own preset and import bindings from those you've already created in VSCode.
+Create a preset copy by calling `Master Key: Edit Preset Copy` and then you may want to call `Master Key: Import Default Keybindings` to add any existing bindings you have to your preset copy.
+Edit the bindings as desired and update your settings to use them by calling `Master Key: Activate Keybindings` at any time.

 ## Roadmap